Exercise is ADHD Medication

 Finally, according to John Ratey, a professor of psychiatry at the famous Harvard University, there are more and more people who view exercise as a remedy for ADHD.
 The fact is that even low-intensity exercise boosts mood and improves cognitive performance by supporting the brain’s production of serotonin and dopamine.

-In other words, physical activity acts in a similar fashion to Adderall, the famous stimulant drug.
+In other words, physical activity acts similarly to Adderall, the famous stimulant drug.
 Three years ago, Ratey was part of a TED talk where he claimed that physical activity is most important for the brain not for the body.

-According to Ratey, being physically active on a regular basis provides the same effects as taking a small amount of Ritalin and Prozac all the time.
+According to Ratey, being physically active regularly provides the same effects as taking a small amount of Ritalin and Prozac all the time.
 This might sound a little bit extreme to some people and many of them avoid the tips of people who were part of a TED talk, but think about this – what can you lose if you get involved in physical activity?

 Via The Atlantic